Ombudsmen in Australia: Australian Financial Complaints Authority

 The Australian Financial Complaints Authority (AFCA) is the external dispute resolution (EDR) scheme for all complaints regarding the financial services industry, approved by the Australian Securities and Investments Commission (ASIC).

 AFCA helps individuals and small businesses to resolve complaints about financial products and services and assists with complaints including credit, finance & loans, insurance, banking deposits & payments, investments & financial advice and superannuation.

 David Locke was appointed Chief Ombudsman of AFCA in November 2018 when AFCA commenced operation and replaced the Financial Ombudsman Service (FOS), the Credit and Investments Ombudsman (CIO) and the Superannuation Complaints Tribunal (SCT).

+Taxation and superannuation

+The Inspector-General of Taxation and the Taxation Ombudsman, known as the Tax Ombudsman, is an independent, Commonwealth statutory agency that provides oversight and assurance to improve the fairness and integrity of taxation and superannuation administration in Australia.

+The Inspector-General of Taxation Act 2003 established the Office of the Inspector-General to review and make recommendations on systemic issues to improve tax and superannuation administration, and to provide independent advice on these areas to the Government and Parliament.
+In 2015, the Inspector-General was also appointed Taxation Ombudsman to investigate and help resolve complaints from taxpayers or tax practitioners on the administration of the Australian Taxation Office or Taxation Practitioners Board, in a timely and efficient way.

+The Tax Ombudsman also works to raise awareness of the performance and integrity of the tax and superannuation systems and promote the integrity of these systems in Australia.